apple-fritter/weechat.driftwood/README.md

 - The seventh column is left blank.

 ## Sanitization Consideration
-To ensure proper filename handling and compatibility with various file systems, the WeeChat Driftwood Logger sanitizes channel and nick names before creating log files.
+To ensure proper filename handling and compatibility with various file systems, **the WeeChat Driftwood Logger sanitizes channel and nick names before creating log files.**

 #### The following sanitization rules are applied:

-- Non-alphanumeric characters are replaced with whitespace.
+- Non-alphanumeric characters, mid name, are replaced with whitespace.
-- If a non-alphanumeric character is followed by an alphanumeric character, it is replaced by a space.
-- Trailing non-alphanumeric characters are removed.
+- Leading and trailing non-alphanumeric characters are removed.

 > This sanitization process ensures that the log files are named appropriately and conform to file naming conventions.